nueces/qcase/README.md

 ### Project Infrastructure / Terraform

+Inside the directory `infratructure` directory there are two subdirectories.
+- `main-resources` for deploying projects resources like VPC, EKS cluster, etc.
+- `kubernets-resources` for deploying Kubernetes resources, like Helm chars, controllers, and AWS resources needed for that like IAM roles and policies.

-Inside the directory `infratructure` directory there are a set of specific make targets to use during the development phase.
+Each subdirectory contains a Makefile with a set of specific targets to use during the development phase.

 ```shell
 make